moegts/city-explorer/README.md

 - 12-09-2021 10:50pm - Application now has a location explore functionality, with a GET route for the location resource.
 - 12-09-2021 11:55pm - Application now can show map of the requested location.
 - 13-09-2021 03:15pm - Application now can alert for errors.
+- 16-09-2021 05:50pm - Application give status about weather and movies @ the same times for the same name of country or city you enter.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->